Stylistic/Stylistic/README.md

 #### Commit your change and submit a pull request

 Once you've made a change commit it, push it to your remote, and then submit a pull request.
 Make sure to be descriptive when submitting a pull request so I know what your code is doing.

+## About

+This project is a combination of my favorite elements from Bootstrap, Foundation, Semantic UI, and Materialize with a few things of my own thrown in for good measure.
+The goal is to create a costomizable and extendable CSS framework that requires little tweaking to get beautiful results.